-Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (eg.Oil slick/pollution).
+Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (i.e., datum markers for search and rescue, icebergs, Oil slick orpollution, etc.).

 Promulgation

-The affected State shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of MSI broadcasting.
+The affected Authorities shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of promulgating Maritime Ssafety Information (MSI) .

 Monitoring and reporting